mmiv-center/filter_dicom_by_tag/README.md

                               -v /my/current/directory/cache:/var/www/html/php/project_cache \
                               -v /my/current/directory/exports:/var/www/html/php/exports filter_dicom_by_tag
 ```
+ The above steps are performed automatically by the filter_dicom_by_tag.sh shell script.
  - In some environments port 80 is already in use.
 Change the Dockerfile and use an alternative port
  for the integrated website.
  - In order to be able to see the website outside of the docker environment